 Some of the festivals are:

-- The Bergabolet (1st of October): One of the oldest wild mushroom festivals in Spain.
-It takes place in Berga, and the highlight of the festival is the wild mushroom picking contest.
+- The Bergabolet (5th Oct): One of Spain’s oldest wild mushroom festivals.
+It takes place in Berga, and the festival’s highlight is the wild mushroom-picking contest.

-- Festa del Bolet de Seva (9th of October): It takes place in the village of Seva, located one hour from Barcelona.
+- Festa del Bolet de Seva (13th Oct): It takes place in the village of Seva, located one hour from Barcelona.

 - Mercat del Bolet de Cal Rosal: A market in Olvan, in the region of El Berguedà.
-It’s open every day from the 1st of September until the 30th of November.
+It’s open every day from the 12th Sep until the 15th Nov.

-- SolsoTerra (22nd and 23rd of October): It takes place in Solsona and features mushroom tastings and handcrafted products of the region.
+- SolsoTerra (19th and 20th Oct): It takes place in Solsona and features mushroom tastings and handcrafted products of the region.

 Eat chestnuts and sweet potatoes

-Right around the beginning of October, you’ll start noticing the balmy scent of baked sweet potatoes and hot freshly-roasted chestnuts in the air.
-Around this time of the year, specialist vendors take to the streets to sell their autumn’s delicacies.
+Right around the beginning of October, you’ll start noticing the balmy scent of baked sweet potatoes and hot, freshly roasted chestnuts in the air.
+Around this time of the year, specialist vendors take to the streets to sell their autumn delicacies.

 The figure of the person selling chestnuts on the street is traditionally known as “La Castanyera“.
-She’s usually portrayed as an older woman, dressed in tattered clothes, with a scarf over her head and a long skirt reaching her feet.
-She’s generally represented in front of a spit, roasting chestnuts on the street and wrapping them in a newspaper.
+She’s usually portrayed as an older woman dressed in tattered clothes, with a scarf over her head and a long skirt reaching her feet, roasting chestnuts in front of a spit on the street and wrapping them in a newspaper.

 If you love chestnuts with all your heart and soul, you can’t miss the Fira de la Castanya.
-It’s a two-day festivity dedicated to this delicious food, with a market selling all-things chestnut, live music, tastings of chestnut dishes, and many more activities.
-The celebration takes place in the village of Viladrau on the 22nd and 23rd of October.
+It’s a two-day festivity dedicated to this delicious food, with a market selling all things chestnut, live music, tastings of chestnut dishes, and many more activities.
+The celebration takes place in the village of Viladrau on the 26th and 27th Oct.

 Harvest olives to make olive oil

-Some olive oil farms located in the province of Tarragona, the land of olive oil, offer one-day or multi-day trips to join the harvest.
-We suggest Molí Cubells (one day tour) or Montbrió Belverde (5-day trip).
-Get hands-on experience on the craft of olive oil making by joining them!
+Some olive oil farms located in the province of Tarragona, the land of olive oil, offer one-day trips to join the harvest.
+We suggest Molí Cubells.
+Get hands-on experience in the craft of olive oil making by joining them!

 Spend a terrific day in PortAventura